pandaslab-dev/2026-experiments/paint-ball/README.md

 paint-ball

-tiny sports scoreboard experiment.
+simple as possible html/css/js experiment that pulls one random live score from the ESPN api every time you refresh!

-it uses a rough ms paint board as the actual ui and drops random sports scores on top of it.
+practice for fetch/json and responsive ui

-mostly just practice for fetch/json, responsive css, team color theming, and normalizing different sports into one goofy scoreboard.
+if no live game shows up, it falls back to demo data

-if no live game shows up, it falls back to demo data and keeps pretending anyway.
+it is hosted at paint-ball.pandaslab.dev